-The SCPS offers a wide range of commands that allow administrators to easily configure, control and display information about the SCPS operating environment, including its ports, users and device access sessions.
+The SCPS offers a wide range of commands that allow administrators to easily configure, control and display information about the SCPS operating environment, including its ports, user accounts and active sessions.
 The user interface also offers descriptive error message data and built-in command help information.
-On-board TFTP support allows administrators to upload new functionality to SCPS units in the field.
+On-board Trivial File Transfer Protocol (TFTP) support allows administrators to upload new functionality to SCPS units in the field.